openprivacy/ansible-scap/README.md

 ## Overview
 This repository provides a demo of easy SCAP scanning using a Free and Open Source tool chain.
 SCAP (Security Content Automation Protocol) is a government and enterprise endorsed standard for trustworthy checking of both software configuration and known vulnerabilities.

 This demo uses Ansible and Vagrant to create a dashboard server with [GovReady](https://github.com/GovReady/govready) and the [SCAP Security Guide](https://github.com/OpenSCAP/scap-security-guide) installed that runs the [OpenSCAP](https://github.com/OpenSCAP/openscap) scanner against a "remote" server.
+The server is then "hardened" using built-in remediation scripts and the installation of a compliant `audit.rules` file, and the scan is run again.

 Several ansible "roles" (openscap, scap-security-guide, harden, govready) are employed that may be adapted with minor or no modifications for use on local or remote servers.